Superman #173

 Jimmy is then put in jail by a robot, but escapes when the robot FOR SOME REASON has to open its circuitry to make repairs.

-Jimmy Olsen has figured out what’s really going on… but can you win a second time of “Guess the stupid ending”?
+Jimmy Olsen has figured out what’s really going on… but can you win a second round of “Guess the stupid ending”?

 What is actually happening?